 Shorter: If x (P11) had participant y, then x (P12) occurred in the presence of y.

-this is the “suproperty of” statement.
+this is the “subroperty of” statement.

 Note that the FOL statements are ontological, i.e., they refer to the assumed reality as premise, as far as the referred CRM concepts are applicable to this reality, regardless whether we have knowledge of this reality or not.